Skip to Content

 Three tomatoes filled with healthy tuna salad.

 These tuna stuffed tomatoes are perfect individual servings of the classic tuna salad.
-If you have tried our strawberry salmon salad or our salmon Caesar, you will love this healthy tuna salad.
+If you have tried our strawberry salmon salad or our salmon Caesar, you will love this tuna salad.

 Here is Why This Tuna Stuffed Tomato Recipe Works